Is A/B Testing On Your Low Traffic Website a Waste of Time?

 In a previous post we examined the question, should you really be A/B testing?
 Today we’ll dive deeper into the subject and look at A/B testing with low traffic websites.

 To test or not to test?
-It’s a question that’s commonly discussed within the CRO realm.
+It’s a question that’s commonly discussed within the CRO realm for SMB.
 Some experts believe if your traffic volume is low that you should be focusing on gaining more visitors first, while some say you should always be A/B testing.
 So which is it?
-Let’s examine further.

-Testing and optimizing your marketing tactics is key to growth hacking your business.
+It is generally accepted that testing and optimizing your marketing tactics is key to growing your business.
 And if you have sufficient data, A/B testing is a surefire way of determining if a web tactic, design, call to action (CTA), or headline is boosting conversions.
-But when time is of the essence, and you’re not Mark Zuckerberg or Jack Dorsey, A/B testing can seem daunting.
+But when time is of the essence, and budget is limited, A/B testing can seem daunting.